|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Roasted broccoli makes a great side dish or first course.
 It is perfect alongside a meal that is rich or heavy because it is filling, healthy, easy to prepare, and delicious.

 When oven roasting broccoli, your main goal should be to always to preserve the crunch and the bright green color.
 When roasting broccoli, the first trick is not to chop the florets too small.
 Small florets generally cook through before they have a chance to brown, so roasting is not the best option for them.
 Instead, chop the florets lengthwise so that a large, flat area of the stem is visible (the inner stems brown beautifully when flat against the baking sheet.

-- Roast for 4 minutes and check, rotating sheet or flipping broccoli for even browning.
+Roast for 4 minutes and check, rotating sheet or flipping broccoli for even browning.
 If broccoli florets are uneven sizes, remove smaller pieces when they are done and allow larger pieces to continue roasting.
-Check every 2-3 minutes, using a timer.
+Check every 2 to 3 minutes, using a timer.

 Serve alone or with lemon wedges and/or Parmesan cheese.